IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 * A top-level `@context` MUST be specified as described above in section \[TODO\] X.
 * The `id`, `type`, `actor`, `action`, `object` and `eventTime` properties are required and MUST be specified; all other properties are optional and MAY be omitted when describing an [Event](#event).
 Adherence to the rules associated with each property referenced is mandatory.
   * `id`: set the value to a 128-bit long universally unique identifier (UUID) formatted as a [URN](#urnDef) per [RFC 4122](#rfc4122), which describes a [URN](#urnDef) namespace for [UUIDs](#uuidDef).
-  * `type`: set the value to the relevant Caliper term (e.g., "NavigationEvent").
+  * `type`: set the string value to the relevant Caliper term (e.g., "NavigationEvent").
   * `actor`: set to [Agent](#agent) or one of its subtypes (e.g., [Person](#person)).
 The `actor` value MUST be expressed as a JSON object or as a string corresponding to the actor's IRI.
-  * `action`: set the value to the relevant action term (e.g., "Started") specified by the governing Metric Profile.
+  * `action`: set the string value to the relevant action term (e.g., "Started") specified by the governing Metric Profile.
   * `object`: set the value to the relevant [Entity](#entity) (e.g., [Assessment](#assessment)) specified by the governing Metric Profile.
 The `object` value MUST be expressed as a JSON object or as a string corresponding to the object's IRI.
   * `eventTime`: set the date and time value expressed with millisecond precision using the ISO 8601 format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
 * Custom attributes not described by the model MAY be included but MUST be added to the `extensions` property as a map of key:value pairs.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.